About this course

 - Achieving physical, emotional and spiritual health

-- How to create and maintain your self-care routine
+- How to create and maintain your self-care for survivors routine

 - Make it “doable”